FrancescoPeriti/TRoTR/pic/guidelines.md

 Example A: Judgment 4 (Same Topic: _almost no variation in content, information, or intention_)

-The two contexts of the targer phrase in **Example A** are judged to be addressing the same topic (rating: 4) since there is almost no variation in both contexts, both referring to the reliance on a higher power for strength and support during challenging times.
 ***

 In contrast to the previous example, the two contexts of the targer phrase in **Example B** are judged to be addressing the same topic (rating: 3), i.e., wishes; however, there are variations in content regarding the specific desires expressed (financial vs. academic).